200 South Hamilton Road

 Councilmember Renner asked for clarification on the estimated 8,000

 Gahanna residents struggling to meet basic needs.
-Mr. Rindler explained
+Mr. Rindler explained that

-discussions about adjusting property taxes.
+adjusting property taxes.

 President Bowers thanked Councilmember Jones for coordinating the